Looking for upper extremity exercises for spinal cord injury?

 2. Arm Circles

-You can do this stretch only arm at a time or with both arms.
+You can do this stretch with only one arm at a time or with both arms.

 Spread your arms out to your sides so that they are aligned with your shoulders.